carpentries-incubator/hpc-intro/_episodes/11-cluster.md

 - "Files saved on one node are available everywhere."
 ---

 By now, we are all expert Bash users.
 Well, maybe not experts, but we know everything we need to in order to start using a high-performance computing "supercomputer".
 Before we start though, let's go over a few key concepts.

+## What is a cluster?

 The words "cloud", "cluster", and "high-performance computing" get thrown around a lot.
 So what do they mean exactly?
 And more importantly, how do we use them for our work?

-The "cloud" is a generic term commonly used to refer to remote computing resources of any kind.
+The *cloud* is a generic term commonly used to refer to remote computing resources of any kind -- that is, any computers that you use but are not right in front of you.
 Cloud can refer to webservers, remote storage, API endpoints, as well as more traditional "compute" resources.
-A cluster on the other hand, is a term used to describe a network of compters.
+A *cluster* on the other hand, is a term used to describe a network of computers.
-Machines in a cluster typically share a common purpose, and are used to accomplish tasks that might otherwise be too big for any one machine.
+The computers in a cluster typically share a common purpose, and are used to accomplish tasks that might otherwise be too big for any one machine.

 ![The cloud is made of Linux](/fig/linux-cloud.jpg)

 ## Where are we?

 Very often, many users are tempted to think of a high-performance computing installation as one giant, magical machine.
 Sometimes, people will assume that the machine they've logged onto is the entire computing cluster.
 So what's really happening?
 What machine have we logged on to?
 The name of the current computer we are logged onto can be checked with the `hostname` command.